-By now, we have all noticed the overwhelming trend to ditch performance rating scales and instead, have performance appraisals and performance management be centered on quality conversations and continuous feedback.
+By now, we have all noticed the overwhelming trend to ditch performance rating scales and instead, have performance appraisals and performance management be centred on quality conversations and continuous feedback.

 Organizations like Adobe®, Deloitte®, Microsoft®, Accenture® and even GE® are all examples of organizations that committed to ending using a single number to define performance.